-After our investigation of Demeure’s palace, we believe there is a connection between the events in Paris, the sudden disappearance of the headmaster, and the potential death of councilor Dryden.
+After our investigation of Demeure’s palace, we believe there is a connection between the events in Paris, the sudden disappearance of the headmaster, and the potential death of Councilor Dryden.
 We also suspect the headmaster and most of the council have been in contact with Mr. Demeure for the past few centuries.
-I have collected all evidence in the packet accompanying this letter.
+I have collected all the evidence in the packet accompanying this letter.
 It contains Mr. Demeure’s memoir, notes, scraps, voice recordings, and photographs relating to the guests.

 What we found is concerning, though.
-We have discovered multiple traces of fights and, at the time of writing, three dead bodies: two women, one beheaded, the other killed by what seems a rib piercing her skull, and one man who had gone through full turning before dying from an unknown cause.
+We have discovered traces of fights and, at the time of writing, three dead bodies: two women, one beheaded, the other killed by what seems a rib piercing her skull, and one man who had gone through full turning before dying from an unknown cause.
 We suspect at least another one dead, incinerated.
 The analysis of the ashes will confirm.

 Councilor Dryden might have encountered a similar fate.
-We have not found her body, but we found a bowl of blood, confirmed to be hers, and multiple marks suggesting she has performed some kind of ritual.
+We have not found her body, but we found a bowl of blood, confirmed to be hers, and marks suggesting she performed some kind of ritual.